 Best Practices for Promoting Site Safety: Tried, True and Non-Capital Intensive

-Every year, XL Catlin’s Property Risk Engineers conduct thousands of safety assessments at industrial facilities around the world.
+Every year, our Property Risk Engineers conduct thousands of safety assessments at industrial facilities around the world.
 They also regularly attend conferences, workshops and continuing education sessions to stay informed about the latest developments and innovations for protecting a wide variety of commercial operations.

 Many of the new technologies and innovative approaches being introduced today are indeed exciting and will promote greater protection.
 At the same time, my colleagues and I also regularly return to a familiar set of tried and true best practices that have proven to be effective in safeguarding a company’s physical assets and are not capital intensive.

 One of our U.S. clients, for instance, invested less than USD 25 thousand for online training on the basics of defensive driving.
 In the following year, its auto losses fell by more than 50 percent!